MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 *Figure 5 - VPN User to Internal User (media relayed by Teams Transport Relay)*

 Signaling VPN to customer network via flow 2' and flow 4 to Office 365.
-However, media "bypass" VPN and routed via flows 3 and 4 through Teams media relay in Office 365 cloud.
+However, media "bypass" VPN and routed via flows 3 and 4 through Teams media relay in Office 365.

 **VPN User to Internal User (direct media)**